Slow Cooker Mashed Potatoes - the most delicious easy mashed potatoes, right from your slow cooker to save space on busy Holiday dinners!

 - Horseradish and a dash of Worcestershire sauce give mashed potatoes a zesty kick.

-If you love this easy slow cooker mashed potatoes recipe, please check out some of my other holiday dinner favorites - there is enough inspiration here for an out of this world Thanksgiving or Christmas dinner everyone will rave about for years to come!
+If you love this easy slow cooker mashed potatoes recipe, check out some of my other holiday dinner favorites including these favorite sides:

 And finally, to clear up even more space in your kitchen, check out my Smoked Turkey and take it outside.
 It is the best way to make turkey, ever.
 It stays super moist and juicy and the smoked flavor is a fantastic twist on traditional turkey.